Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 page renders a link for each blog post in our dataset, using the slug

 value to set the URL for a blog post.
-For instance, if I create a blog post called "Hello World" and set the slug to hello-world
+For example, if I create a blog post called "Hello World" and set the slug to hello-world

 , my Nuxt application should be able to handle a request to the page /hello-world